Opana (Oxymorphone) Addiction | Opana In Ohio

 Side Effects Of Opana Use

-The most common side effects associated with oxymorphone are:
+The most common side effects of oxymorphone are:

 - nausea and vomiting